Can you create restore point in Windows Server 2008 (R2)?

 Daily/weekly/monthly: To backup system regularly can make sure you always have the latest operating system with update, installed apps, newly added or modified files etc.

 Wake the computer to run scheduled tasks: To backup system during off-peak hours, you can select daily/weekly/monthly backup and set the backup time to midnight, then tick "Wake the computer to run scheduled tasks" at the bottom.

 Event triggers: To backup system at specific event, such as, system shutdown, which will not interfere any of your operations.

 Scheme: To manage disk space professional when backup disk full, you could enable backup scheme and then select a role based on your needs.
 Then, this program will delete old backup that meet the conditions you set.

 Step 1.
 Download AOMEI Backupper Server, install and launch it.

 Step 2.
 In the main page, click Backup > System Backup subsequently.

 Step 3.
 Choose the desired destination path for your backup.

-AOMEI Backupper Server only supports 1 Server, thus you should choose AOMEI Backupper Technician if you want to protect unlimited PCs and servers within your company.
+AOMEI Backupper Server supports up to 5 servers, thus you should choose AOMEI Backupper Technician if you want to protect unlimited PCs and servers within your company.
 And you can directly copy installation directory for portable version creation.
 Besides, it offers unlimited billable technical services to clients.

 You cannot directly create restore point in Windows Server 2008 (R2), However, there is a similar feature named System State Backup in Server Computer.
 With this feature, you can create an alternative system restore point in Windows Server 2008(R2).
 And this feature is also available on other versions of Server, including Server 2003/2012/2016/2019 and its R2 version.